 Nubra is a high altitude cold desert where one can experience the different moods of mother nature.
-It’s like experiencing all the different parts of the world together at one place.
-Starting from the lower horizon standing on the white sand dunes at Hundar with the river flowing on your side and moving up with a desert landscape followed by tall green vegetation snow clad mountains and the blue indefinite sky.
+It’s like experiencing all the different parts of the world together in one place.
+Starting from the lower horizon standing on the white sand dunes at Hundar, with the river flowing on your side and moving up with a desert landscape followed by tall green vegetation snowclad mountains and the blue indefinite sky.

 The Siachen glacier lies to the north of Nubra Valley.
-One can easily find bricked and camp type accomodations at Hundar for a comfortable surrounded by this scenic valley.
-Since April, 2017 the Inner Line Permit has been made compulsory for Indian citizens whereas foreign nationals would be needing a Protected Area Permit to visit Nubra Valley.
+One can easily find bricked and camp type accommodations at Hundar for a comfortable surrounded by this scenic valley.
+Since April 2017 the Inner Line Permit has been made compulsory for Indian citizens whereas foreign nationals would be needing a Protected Area Permit to visit Nubra Valley.

 Our fellow wravelers instead of riding these poor mammals preferred to stick with the amazing landscapes and white sand dunes for their entertainment.
 They spend hours getting clicked in random poses and concluded the evening by watching the beautiful sunset together.

 Monastery are the architectural wonders of Buddhism.
 Monasteries are famous worldwide because of their huge size and picturesque architecture.
-In Buddhism monastery is known as Vihara and in Tibetan Buddhism they are referred to as Gompa.
-The word monastery is derived from a greek word which means ‘to live alone’ and that is what reflects the life of these monks.
+In Buddhism monastery is known as Vihara and in Tibetan Buddhism, they are referred to as Gompa.
+The word monastery is derived from a Greek word which means ‘to live alone’ and that is what reflects the life of these monks.

 “Om Mani Padme Hum” ཨོཾ་མ་ཎི་པདྨེ་ཧཱུྃ

-is the six syllable Sanskrit Mantra associated with the Shadakshari form of the Bodhisattva (the one who has attained Buddhahood for the benefit of all sentient beings.
+is the six-syllable Sanskrit Mantra associated with the Shadakshari form of the Bodhisattva (the one who has attained Buddhahood for the benefit of all sentient beings?

-This mantra is commonly carved onto rocks called Mani, or else written on paper or cloth pieces which can be seen throughout the roadtrip.
+This mantra is commonly carved onto rocks called Mani, or else written on paper or cloth pieces which can be seen throughout the road trip.
 It is said when an individual spins the wheel of the Gompa or when the wind strikes the hanging peace flags it has the same effect as reciting the mantra enabling those positive vibes around you.

 Ladakh’s population comprises of people from all the religions out of which locals are generally Tibetan Buddhists.
-It is thus, surrounded by many beautiful monasteries such as Thiksey, Shey, Hemis where one can offer prayers, take a glimpse of this different culture or just meditate to connect to his/her inner soul.
+It is thus, surrounded by many beautiful monasteries such as Thiksey, Shey, Hemis where one can offer prayers, take a glimpse of this different culture, or just meditate to connect to his/her inner soul.

 Our fellow wravelers took a city tour to all of these major monasteries and loved to gain knowledge and experience about this divine religion.

 Diskit Monastery or Diskit Gompa is the oldest and largest monastery in the Nubra Valley of Ladakh.
-The monastery houses a school that is run by a NGO knows as “Tibbet Support Group” and a large statue of (Maitreya) Buddha which is approximately 106 feet in height.
-According to the monastery’s committee chairman most of the funds used in the building of this statue were donated by the locals themselves.
+The monastery houses a school that is run by an NGO knows as “Tibbet Support Group” and a large statue of (Maitreya) Buddha which is approximately 106 feet in height.
+According to the monastery’s committee chairman, most of the funds used in the building of this statue were donated by the locals themselves.

 A new horizon awaits you every minute on this 10-day long journey.
-Whether it’s the snow-clad mountain ranges or the green vegetations patches on a few ranges.
-The raw touch of dust on the sky touching mountains with a waterfall created by the melting glacier who is shining bright white as the sun rays tap on it falling gently and striking those huge giant boulders on the mighty earth.
+Whether it’s the snow-clad mountain ranges or the green vegetation patches on a few ranges.
+The raw touch of dust on the sky-touching mountains with a waterfall created by the melting glacier who is shining bright white as the sun rays tap on it falling gently and striking those huge giant boulders on the mighty earth.

-Traveling – it leaves you speechless, then turns you into a story teller -Ibn Batuta,
+Traveling – it leaves you speechless, then turns you into a storyteller -Ibn Batuta,

 We believe this is what happens when you start a journey to such an enchanting land or in other words heaven on Earth with a set of random strangers and while coming to the end of the journey share a precious unbreakable bond, this is what the magic of travel is.

 Cheers to all the wravelers out there #wravelerforlife.